tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Panelled Radiation Pressure
 ###########################

-The panelled radiation pressure acceleration model can be created as indicated in the `API <https://tudatpy .readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.panelled_radiation_pressure>`_.
+The panelled radiation pressure acceleration model can be created as indicated in the `API documentation <https://tudatpy .readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.panelled_radiation_pressure>`_.
 It requires the following environment models to be defined: